Which Castles to visit in Catalunya

-Catalunya is synonymous with many amazing things, some of which being its rich culture, word renowned food and patriotic people.
+Catalunya is synonymous with many amazing things, some of which are its rich culture, world-renowned food, and patriotic people.
 However, what some might not know is that Catalunya is also home to some of Spain’s most beautiful castles which offer endless days of discovery.
-These castles are all located in scenic towns and villages, scattered through the province, meaning you also get the chance to soak up some rural, small town Spanish lifestyle also.
+Moreover, these castles are all located in scenic towns and villages, scattered through the province, meaning you also get the chance to soak up some rural, small-town Spanish lifestyle also.
 We have compiled a list of our top 10 castles of Catalunya for you to explore.

-Cadaqués is a small coastal town located on the Costa Brava.
-It was a simple fishing village until its popularity among tourists boomed in the 20th century.
-It is comprised of sloping streets of medieval origin, whitewashed facades of beautiful buildings, a picturesque bay and a landscape of olive trees.
+Cadaqués is a small coastal town located in the Costa Brava.
+Although it was a simple fishing village, its popularity among tourists boomed in the 20th century.
+It is comprised of sloping streets of medieval origin, whitewashed facades of beautiful buildings, a picturesque bay, and a landscape of olive trees.
 The highlight of the town is the remaining evidence of the 11th century fortified town and castle which was damaged during a pirate evasion in 1444.

-Besalú is is a magnificant example of a medieval town and is located in the comarca of Garrotxa in Girona.
-This town is a truly historic gem which is full of character.
-It is known for its cobbled streets, unique facades and a wonderful bridge which is the trademark of Besalu.
-It was declared a National Historic-Artistic Ensemble because of its high architectural value and is one of Catalonia’s best preserved medieval towns.
-It is home to an ancient castle which is believed to have stood in the site in the 10th century.
+Besalú is is a magnificent example of a medieval town, located in the comarca of Garrotxa in Girona.
+This town is a truly historic gem that is full of character.
+The village is known for its cobbled streets, unique facades, and a wonderful bridge which is the trademark of Besalú.
+Therefore, Besalú was awarded as National Historic-Artistic Ensemble because of its high architectural value and is one of Catalonia’s best-preserved medieval towns.
+It is home to an ancient castle that is believed to have stood in the site in the 10th century.

 5. Tossa de Mar

 Tossa de Mar is located between the city of Barcelona and the French border.
-The walled town offers stunning views of the surrounding Mediterranean coast and countless hours of wondering its quaint side streets.
-The enchanting castle which towers over the town is a great place to go to get a real feel for the history of Tossa de Mar.
+The walled town offers stunning views of the surrounding Mediterranean coast and countless hours of wandering its quaint side streets.
+Moreover, the enchanting castle which towers over the town is a great place to go to get a real feel for the history of Tossa de Mar.

 This is a quiet and picturesque village located in Collsacabra, Catalonia.
-In the heart of Collsacabra stands Rupit, a medieval-origin village which has been kept intact by its residents, making a trip here feel like traveling back in time.
+In the heart of Collsacabra stands Rupit, a medieval-origin village that has been kept intact by its residents, making a trip here feels like traveling back in time.
 From the peaks of the mountains, one can see the remains of castles and watchtowers built in the 10th century such as Castle Rupit.

 Artíes is a small, high-mountain village located in the county of Val d’Aran.
-It has magnificent views and is surrounded by two flowing rivers.
-It is home to the tower of the castle of Arties (or castle of Entransaigues) built between the 12th and 13th century.
+Therefore, it has magnificent views and is surrounded by two rivers.
+It is home to the tower of the castle of Arties (or castle of Entransaigues) built between the 12th and 13th centuries.

-Maru is a medieval town located in the Natural Park if Sant Llorenc de Munt il ‘Obac.
-It has everything a medieval town enthusiasts could imagine; narrow cobbled streets, steep stairs leading to remarkable views, squares surrounded by ancient churches and and stone palaces.
+Mura is a medieval town located in the Natural Park of Sant Llorenc de Munt il ‘Obac.
+Also, it has everything medieval town enthusiasts could imagine; narrow cobbled streets, steep stairs leading to remarkable views, squares surrounded by ancient churches, and stone palaces.